beroguedou/basmatinet/README.md

 ## 1- Download the dataset
 The dataset is the Rice Image dataset that we can find on: https://www.muratkoklu.com/datasets/ .
 It regroups 05 classes of images data that can be used for classification.
 After downloading it  unzip and get it ready by ensuring that you have the following aborescence.
+Be sure you save the PATH-TO-DATASET

 ```bash
 Rice_Image_Dataset/